infinilabs/zipora/cpp_benchmark/README.md

 ### Build Issues
 - Ensure g++ and make are installed
 - Check that cmake is available (or use direct g++ compilation)
-- Verify topling-zip library paths in CMakeLists.txt
+- Verify topling library paths in CMakeLists.txt

 ### Linking Issues
-- Confirm libtopling_zip_wrapper.so is built successfully
+- Confirm libzipora_wrapper.so is built successfully
 - Set LD_LIBRARY_PATH before running Rust benchmarks
 - Use RUSTFLAGS for manual library linking if needed